West Almond Trails IMPACT Run

 Event Overview

-The West Almond Trails IMPACT Run is a trail running event hosted by IMPACT: Friends Improving Allegany County Trails, a non-profit volunteer group.
-The 2026 edition is the second annual event and takes place on Saturday, August 29.
+The West Almond Trails IMPACT Run is a trail event hosted by the non-profit group IMPACT: Friends Improving Allegany County Trails.
+It is the second annual edition.
+The event takes place through the Phillips Creek, Turnpike, and Palmers Pond State Forests near Belmont, New York.

 Distances